All your Summit County Recycling Information in One Location!

 The Summit County Solid Waste Division manages the waste from its inception to its final disposal.
 This includes collection transport, treatment, and disposal of waste together with monitoring and regulation.
 Waste Management is intended to reduce adverse effects of waste on health and on the environment.
 The Solid Waste Division works closely with the Utah State Division of Solid and Hazardous Waste.

 CHANGES IN HOW RESIDENTIAL GARBAGE SERVICE FEES ARE COLLECTED:Summit County residents have historically paid for household garbage and recycling through their property taxes.
 For 2016 and beyond, the County Council has determined the cost for waste collection and disposal should transition to a fee basis starting with the 2016’s annual rate of $36.
 Summit County has contracted with Republic Services to be the collection point for these fees, which will be billed once each year.
 Non-Payment is subject to late fees.
+The annual solid waste fee will increase to $40 for the July 2019 billing cycle.

 The added fee will be used to: